-Which means that there is almost endless information to consume about things like investing!
-This in turn means you have endless tools to quash that fear of investing in the stock market, because someone, somewhere, has the answer you seek.
+This means that there is almost endless information to consume about things like investing!
+This, in turn, means you have endless tools to quash that fear of investing in the stock market, because someone, somewhere, has the answer you seek.

 The trick here is to figure out what question you’re really asking.
 Are you actually saying “I do not know anything about the stock market in general” or are you saying “I do not believe myself to be a good money manager?”

 Because these are two very different things!
 The first has an answer that any financial expert can give you.
 (You can sign up for our investing course right here for accessible investing education!)
 You are the only one who can address the second.

 So, to fight back this fear, get specific about where the fear is really coming from.

 2. You Will Lose Money

 Good news here; there is a 100% chance that at some point you will lose money in the stock market!
 It’s an inevitability, so don’t worry about it!